DivineOmega/clippy-for-laravel/README.md

 @clippy('It looks like you are writing a Laravel app.
 Would you like help with that?')
 ```

-It also works with variables so you can all important data down from your controllers
+It also works with variables so you pass all important data down from your controllers
 or view composers.

 ```blade